Flexible Work Arrangements (FWA)

 Additional questions to consider as you plan a proposal

 - What type of flexibility would I like?
 Flex time, alternative schedule, remote work or a combination?

 - What type of flexibility would work best in my position/department/School/College/Division?

 - How will my FWA affect my work performance?
 Customers?
 Co-Workers?
 Supervisor?

 - How can I not create additional work/challenges for others?

 - Additional FWA Resources

-Log into Academica, go to "Resources," "Employee Resources," "Other Resources" and then "Accelerate – Employee Development Tools"
+Resources are available to support productivity and wellness as we work in a more flexible manner.
+Log into Academica, go to "Resources," "Employee Resources," "Other Resources" and then "Accelerate Employee Development Tools"